kimhep/smart_calculator/README.md

 # smart_calculator
 This is my Smart Calculator written in Kotlin.
 It is part of the Hyperskill Kotlin Core course.
+Not high quality ...

 ## TODO
 [ ] refactor code